willdurand-edu/php-slides/src/2/02_symfony2_controllers.md

 # Basic Route Configuration

-The Symfony2 router lets you define creative URLs that you map to different areas of your application.
+The Symfony2 router lets you define URLs that you map to different areas of your application.

 A _route_ is a map from a URL path to a controller.
 Each route is named, and maps a `pattern` (or `path` as of Symfony2.2) to a `_controller`: